 5th January 1945 (morning) – Barrow in Boston IV BZ 432 / V (flight time 1hr 38mins)

-12 Bostons of 88 Squadron were detailed to attach an enemy communications centre at SART LEZ VITH.
+12 Bostons of 88 Squadron were detailed to attack an enemy communications centre at SART LEZ VITH.
 They were led by 6 Mitchells of 226 Squadron using Radar Bombing Aids.
 Bomb load 4 x 500lb M.C.
 Tail Instantaneous Bombs.
 6 aircraft attacked at 10.11 hours from 11,000ft heading 100° with 24x 500lb M.C.T.I.
 Bombs…

 Aircraft Q and V (Barrow’s aircraft) returned early owing to loosing the remainder of the formation.